vatesfr/xen-orchestra/architecture.md

 # Architecture

-Xen Orchestra is a software built with a server and clients, such as the web client, `xo-web`, but also a CLI capable client, called `xo-cli`.
+Xen Orchestra (XO) is a software built with a server and clients, such as the web client, `xo-web`, but also a CLI capable client, called `xo-cli`.

+> XO is totally agent-less: it means that you don't have to install any program on your hosts to get it working!

 ## XOA